 - 4400 responses were in the 9–10 range (Promoters)

-Net Promoter Score is always shown as a whole number and never as a percentage.
-Hence your NPS is 86.
+Net Promoter Score is always shown as a whole number and never with decimal digits.

-You have received a total of 1000 responses (South America)
+Suppose you have received a total of 1000 responses from LATAM customers.

 - 400 responses were in the 0–6 range (Detractors)

 - 100 responses were in the 7–8 range (Passives)

 - 500 responses were in the 9–10 range (Promoters)